knative/docs/docs/eventing/event-registry.md

 1. [Installing Knative](./install/README.md) in case you haven't already done so.
 1. [Getting started with eventing](./eventing) in case you haven't read it.
-1. [Knative code samples](./samples/) is a useful resource to better understand some of the Event Sources (remember to point them to a Broker if you want automatic registration of EventTypes in the Registry).
+1. [Knative code samples](./samples/) is a useful resource to better understand some of the Event Sources (remember to point them to a Broker if you want automatic registration of EventTypes in the registry).